AwesomeAlexander/genericbot/README.md

 ### Generic Bot

-A generic, futureproofed bot template for further development
+A generic, future-proofed bot template for further development